 In this introduction to Conditional Access we will be exploring what Conditional Access is, why you should use it in your Azure/Microsoft 365 environment and provide setup instructions for four (4) basic rules that will help secure your environment.
-If your organization is just getting started with Conditional Access make sure that you implement these rules into your baseline configuration.
 The rules that we will be implementing are:

 - Require Multi-Factor Authentication For All Users